 Thandai, as the name suggests, comes from the Hindi word ‘Thanda’ (cool).
 An age-old drink that, according to legend, is Lord Shiva’s beverage of choice, thandai was popularised in North India around the early 1900s.

-The traditional way to make this flavorful Thandai is by soaking the nuts and spices in milk or water overnight and then grinding using a grinding stone/ Mortar and pestle to a fine paste.
+The traditional way to make this flavorful Thandai is to soak the nuts and spices in milk or water overnight and then grind them to a fine paste using a grinding stone or mortar and pestle.

-This paste is then mixed with more milk along with a few other ingredients to make the drink.
+This paste is then mixed with more milk and a few other ingredients to make the drink.
 In some places, people serve Bhang Thandai.
-It’s a potent alternative where Bhang (Cannabis) is infused in the drink.
+It’s a potent alternative in which Bhang (Cannabis) is infused into the drink.

-Since most people have a busy lifestyle and time is a constraint, sometimes it’s difficult to plan and leave the nuts to soak overnight.
-It’s here that this easy Thandai masala comes to your rescue, and you can sip on a chilled drink in minutes.
+Since most people have busy lifestyles and time is a constraint, sometimes it’s difficult to plan and leave the nuts to soak overnight.
+This easy Thandai masala comes to your rescue, and you can sip on a chilled drink in minutes.

 Thandai Powder Ingredients